Canadian Militia: British-rule and post-Confederation

 Following the British conquest of New France, local militia units continued to be raised, and support British soldiers stationed in British America/British North America.
+The Canadian militia system remained largely intact under British rule, with many former officers of the New French militia receiving commissions from the British to continue their duties.
+The first real change was introduced in 1777, when the Province of Quebec enacted its first militia legislation.
+The legislation drew upon pre-existing militia laws from New France, although it also incorporated elements from the 1758 Militia Act enacted in Nova Scotia, such as the establishment of a defined military age.

 Members of the militia of the Province of Quebec first saw service with the British during Pontiac's War, when a battalion of three hundred Canadien volunteers took part in Brigadier-General John Bradstreet's expedition to Detroit.
 The battalion was led by former members of the New French troupes de la marine.
 British authorities also mustered the militia in Quebec during the American Revolutionary War, whose members constituted most of the defenders at the Battle of Quebec.
 However, Canadien militias saw little expeditionary action during the American Revolution, with Frederick Haldimand, the Governor of Quebec, uncertain if the Canadien militias would remain loyal should they encounter the French Royal Army.

 While British North American colonies were expected to maintain a colonial militia, the militias were financed by the British government.
 Given the British government's preoccupation with Napoleonic France in the early 19th century, militias in the Canadas saw a shortage of supplies and weapons with limited funds provided for the militias during that period.
+Compulsory militia service for male inhabitants aged 16 to 60 was introduced in Lower Canada in 1803 and Upper Canada in 1808.
+In peacetime, compulsory service was typically limited to a single annual muster.
 In 1811, the militia strength of Upper Canada was approximately 11,000, although Isaac Brock, the Lieutenant Governor of Upper Canada, estimated that only 4,000 could be reliably expected to answer roll call.
 Early in his tenure as Lieutenant Governor, Brock passed legislation that allowed for him to train 2,000 volunteers, or men chosen by ballot, to serve as the flank companies for the Upper Canadian militia.
 During the War of 1812, British authorities raised a number of Canadian military and militia units to support the British in defending the Canadas.